Media Advocacy: Shifting Public Opinion, Building Public Will

 We spearhead the organizing of Washington's Housing and Homelessness Advocacy Day, with the help of our individual and organizational members, allies, and community members.
 On this day we mobilize hundreds of advocates to Olympia to advocate for our state legislative agenda and to forward the mission of ending homelessness by making sure all our residents have the opportunity to live in safe, healthy, affordable homes in thriving communities.
 You can register for this year's Housing and Homelessness Advocacy Day here.

-Please add this to all your tweets related to Advocacy Day leading up to February 11 and the day-of.
+Please add this to all your tweets related to Advocacy Day leading up to February 2 and on the day-of.

 The Housing Alliance has a State Legislative Agenda and a Federal Legislative Priority List.
 Our State Legislative Agenda contains lead items, which are legislation and policy that the Housing Alliance directly advocates for.
 You can see our full list here.

 Each state lead item and federal priority has a unique hashtag that we’ll be using throughout the session and even during Advocacy Day to provide up-to-the-minute legislative updates on Twitter.
+For all tweets related to housing a homelessness issues we will use #WAhomes.
 You should use them too, as you advocate for certain items and learn more about where your legislator stands on the issue.

 ||National Housing Trust Fund: #NHTF|